 WSI has partnered with Fair Trade USA®, the leading certifier of Fair Trade products in North America, since 2014.
-As the first global home retailer to partner with the organization, to date, we have contributed $4.7 million in Fair Trade premiums to workers across our family of brands.
+As the first global home retailer to partner with the organization, to date, we contributed $7 million in Fair Trade premiums to workers across our family of brands.
 This exceeds the company’s goal, announced in 2017 to reach $3 million in premiums paid to workers by 2020.
 We now sell over 5,600 Fair Trade Certified™ products across all our brands—from furniture and rugs at Pottery Barn to bedding at Rejuvenation to signature furniture collections at West Elm.
 We have also grown our Fair Trade Certified™ footprint to 16 factories in five countries, impacting over 13,000 workers.

 Nest Ethical Handcraft